ME3-HECM/final-project-tomas-thomas/README.md

 ![image](https://github.com/ME3-HECM/final-project-tomas-thomas/assets/156346074/238bdf45-08f7-42ca-aadb-4db6b7b23573)

-First use these buttons to adjust the calibration value When both buttons are pressed together it will save the calibration value and show you the movemnet
+First use these buttons to adjust the calibration value When both buttons are pressed together it will save the calibration value and show you the movement.

 ![image](https://github.com/ME3-HECM/final-project-tomas-thomas/assets/156346074/e259588b-ef60-41f9-a08e-5fa1c0100360)

 Use these button to either stay on the currrent calibration, and move to the next calibration.

- #### 4 key stages in the buggy code found within main.c:
+ ### The 4 key stages in the buggy code found within main.c:
     while(1){
         //note that the calibration values are not reset if the buggy is not turned off after it has solved the first maze
         //you will still have to go through the calibration routine but no adjustments will have to be made